sARfY7/movies-api/README.md

-# REST API using Sequelize ORM
+# REST API using Sequelize ORM and Winston and Morgan for Logging

 ## API Definition